Are Clickbait Headlines Good or Bad for Digital Marketing? Learn the Surprising Truth

 Who doesn’t love a good mystery?
 When you tell someone that an idea they’ve had forever is wrong, it stimulates the same desire to uncover the truth as the best crime drama.
 Notice the careful way that Eat This, Not That! hooks readers by putting “bad habits” in quotation marks.

-Any time your blog titles or tweets indicate that you know something visitors don’t, you’re using clickbait to drive page visits.
+Any time your blog titles or tweets indicate that you know something visitors don’t, you’re using clickbait headline examples to drive page visits.
 Here are a few popular variations of these headings:

 - “5 Common Mistakes Most Parents Make With … ”